Menu

 You can leave your property to anyone you want.
 You can decide to give it to family, friends, charity or anyone else you want.

-Many Wills include both specific and general gifts.
 It is important to describe specific gifts so that they can be easily identified.
-If the specific gift no longer exists at the time of your death the person will not receive anything in its place.
+If the specific gift no longer exists at the time of your death, the person will not receive anything in its place.

-You can also divide your estate between certain people without saying who gets what.
-A Will might say something like:
+You can also divide your estate generally without making a specific gift.
+For example, a Will might say something like:

-I direct that ½ of my estate be given to my spouse, Pat Green, and the remaining ½ portion of my estate to be divided equally between my children, Robin, Dale and Toby.
+I direct that ½ of my estate be given to my spouse, Pat Green.
+The remaining ½ portion of my estate is to be divided equally between my children, Robin, Dale and Toby.

 Residue